We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 T-Mobile has taken great strides in recent years.
 It used to be the sort of backwater of the mobile industry, a smaller company that couldn’t keep up in terms of coverage or data speeds.
 Not anymore.

-In 2020, T-Mobile acquired Sprint in an historic merger, boosting coverage.
+Since T-Mobile acquired Sprint in a historic mobile merger, its coverage improved.
 It’s also upped its data speeds significantly.
 In fact, we surveyed over 120,000 mobile customers and found that T-Mobile’s data speeds are the fastest in the industry.

 One other way that T-Mobile has built up its network recently is with the widespread implementation of 5G technology.
 The company claims that “with [its] Extended Range 5G, [it has] America’s largest 5G network—covering over 8,300 cities and towns.
 That’s more than twice the 5G coverage area of Verizon or AT&T.”